dm82m/hass-Deltasol-KM2/README.md

 - :large_blue_diamond: All the data of your Resol device is shown in Home Assistant.
 I.e. Product Name, Serial Number, Product Features, Software Version, Hardware Version, ...
 - :small_blue_diamond: All bus devices that are connected to your Resol device are shown as device in Home Assistant with the specific bus device name.
 Additionally all the sensors are grouped by these bus devices to make it easier to find your desired sensors.
 - :small_orange_diamond: By default all sensors without a unit are handled as diagnostic sensors and disabled by default.
 You can manually enable them if needed.
-- :earth_africa: Multiple language support, currenty we have :uk:, :de:, :it: and :netherlands:.
+- :earth_africa: Multiple language support, currently we have :uk:, :de:, :it: and :netherlands:.
 If you speak another language, just directly open a PR or create an [Translation Request](https://github.com/dm82m/hass-Deltasol-KM2/issues/new?template=translation_request.yml) for your language and provide the translation there.

 ### Next To Come Features (Wishlist)